mtiller/ModelicaBook/text/source/behavior/discrete/sampling.rst

 Synchronous Systems
 -------------------

+.. todo:: I cannot get to the page containing this text - is there a link missing?

 In Modelica version 3.3, new features were introduced to address concerns about non-deterministic discrete behavior.
 In this section, we'll present some examples of how these issues presented themselves